thomaschabro/SerialBridge/README.md

 To open and read the messages received on the broker, in a computer, it is necessary that the pc is connected to the same wifi of the ESP32.
 Then, you can run the command mosquitto_sub -h mqtt.eclipseprojects.io -t my_topic and the messages will be printed in the kernel.

+NOTE:

+It is important to change the configuration of Wifi on the code, replacing SSID by the SSID (name) of your wifi network, and the PASSWORD by the actual password of the network.